Disability Access at Launde Abbey

 The Stables block, across a level (but sometimes muddy) car park from the main house, has level access to the ground floor meeting rooms, toilets and bedrooms.
 There are two fully equipped disability-friendly bedrooms in the Stables with wetrooms.

-The main Stables conference room and the Chapel have modern PA systems with inbuilt loop for use with hearing assistance devices.
+The main Stables conference room, the Chapel and the Drawing Room in the Main House all have modern PA systems with inbuilt loop for use with hearing assistance devices.
 For those with serious hearing loss the disability-friendly rooms in the Stables block are equipped with visual and vibrating fire alarm warnings.

 Assistance dogs are always welcome at Launde.